lukasbrunner/ClimWIP/README.md

     Allowed values: True, False

     Description: If False treat each ensemble member as individual model - this was the default behavior in the original version.
-If True average ensemble members of the same model before calculating the weights (see Merrifield et al. 2019 and Brunner et al. submitted for details).
+If True average ensemble members of the same model before calculating the weights (see Merrifield et al. 2019 and Brunner et al. 2020 for details).

 performance_metric: string, optional